Best Practices for Using Adobe Acrobat Pro

 Typed notes are easier to read and help avoid misinterpretation of different handwriting styles.
 And unlike handwritten notes, an editor can copy and paste the text, saving time.

 Comments can be added to a PDF in Acrobat using different methods.
-The sticky note and highlighter tool are the default proofing tools when viewing a PDF.
+The sticky note and highlighter tools are the default proofing tools when viewing a PDF.

-2. Use Replace and Strikethrough to provide clear direction.
+2. Use Highlight and Strikethrough to provide clear direction.

 Strikethrough text.